fish-shell/fish-shell/doc_src/cmds/status.rst

 With no arguments, ``status`` displays a summary of the current login and job control status of the shell.

-The following operations (sub-commands) are available:
+The following operations (subcommands) are available:

 **is-command-substitution**, **-c** or **--is-command-substitution**
     Returns 0 if fish is currently executing a command substitution.